The pandemic continues to cause unprecedented disruption across industries worldwide.

 At present, North America enjoys the leading position in the market, on account of the high pet adoption rate in the region.

-On the basis of the pricing type, the market has been bifurcated into mass and premium products.
+On the basis of the pricing type, the market has been divided into mass products and premium products.
+Among these, mass products represent the largest market segment.

 REACH OUT TO US